zapperment/stream-deck-traktor-dj-pro/README.md

 ### Use the plugin

-Open the Elgato Stream Deck application and you should see the plugin _Traktor DJ Pro_ on the menu on the right, at the bottom, below other plugins.
+Open the Elgato Stream Deck application and you should see the plugin _Traktor Pro_ on the menu on the right, at the bottom, below other plugins.

-Create a new profile for Traktor DJ Pro.
+Create a new profile for Traktor Pro.

 Drag and drop the actions from the plugin to the profile.